 Dan playing his beloved Gretsch

-When I closed a business in May 2024, it presented me with a unique opportunity to change gears.
+When I closed a nine-year business in May 2024, it presented me with a unique opportunity to change gears.
 I invested in some luthier educational resources to elevate my guitar repair and modification chops to professional level.
-Little did I know how much joy it would bring!

 As it turns out, restoring other folks' guitars has been deeply fulfilling.
 Each guitar is like a unique puzzle to solve, and getting it just right is super satisfying.
 Seeing your satisifcation when I give it back to you?
 Even better.
 And, of course, I get to play so many different guitars!